Net5F/AmalgamEngine/README.md

 [Check out the project and download the latest playable release here.](https://github.com/Net5F/Repose)

 ## Building
-Note: You rarely need to build the engine by itself, this section just provides canonical instructions.
-Instead, see the Template Projects section.
+Note: You rarely need to build the engine by itself.
+This section provides instructions for building a project.

 Amalgam Engine requires the OpenSSL 3.5.x LTS development libraries.
 Other OpenSSL release lines are not currently supported.
 If OpenSSL is installed